 Tech-savvy consumers looking for quick, seamless purchasing options will continue to lean on ecommerce throughout the next few years—and more consumers will jump on the bandwagon.
-We forecast US retail ecommerce sales will grow 13.7%, reaching $908.73 billion in 2021.
-Prior to the pandemic, we expected sales would grow just 12.8%.
+We forecast US retail ecommerce sales will grow 16.1%, reaching $1.06 trillion in 2022.

-As online business trends continue to play a role in everyday B2B operations, we forecast B2B ecommerce site sales will reach nearly $1.5 billion in 2021, a 12.2% increase from a year prior.
+As online business trends continue to play a role in everyday B2B operations, we forecast B2B ecommerce site sales will reach nearly $1.77 trillion in 2022, a 12% increase from a year prior.

 Amazon Ecommerce Statistics